zeek/zeek-docs/scripts/base/init-bare.zeek.rst

    .. note:: Despite the name, this option affects *all* signature matching, not
       only signatures used for dynamic protocol detection.

-.. zeek:id:: encap_hdr_size

-   :Type: :zeek:type:`count`
-   :Attributes: :zeek:attr:`&redef`
-   :Default: ``0``

-   If positive, indicates the encapsulation header size that should be skipped.
-This applies to all packets.

 .. zeek:id:: exit_only_after_terminate